Carwyn Jones fails to defend education minister

 Mr Andrews has repeatedly warned councils across Wales that they must close and amalgamate schools to deal with excess capacity.

-He was at the centre of a political row over health two weeks ago when he was rebuked by Mr Jones for using the Labour party's name to oppose potential cuts to specialist accident and emergency services at the Royal Glamorgan hospital in Llantrisant which serves his constituency.'Not changed'
+He was at the centre of a political row over health two weeks ago when he was rebuked by Mr Jones for using the Labour party's name to oppose potential cuts to specialist accident and emergency services at the Royal Glamorgan hospital in Llantrisant which serves his constituency.

 In first minister's questions on Tuesday, Ms Williams asked Mr Jones, "Can you not see that the minister's behaviour conflicts with his role that he has taken and with your government's position and with your public statements, something that you have just repeated?